jangho721/jangho721.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a Data Scientist with a passion for building AI systems that solve real-world problems, focusing on human-centered AI development.
+I’m a Data Scientist with a passion for building AI systems to solve real-world problems, focusing on human-centered AI development.

 I received M.S. in Artificial Intelligence at Hanyang University, advised by Dr. [Eunok Paek](http://bislab.hanyang.ac.kr/index.php?mid=Professor).
 My research applied ML to bioinformatics to address challenges in proteomics.
 Specifically, I focused on reranking and rescoring <em>de novo</em> sequencing results, and developed novel post-processing methods for accurate peptide identification.

 Currently, I’m working as a Data Scientist at Ailys, building a Decision Intelligence Platform.
 Before joining Ailys, I worked at TmaxEduAI as an AI Engineer, where I developed AI-based systems for personalized learning.

-I’m broadly interested in <strong>Machine Learning</strong> and <strong>Software Engineering</strong>, with a particular passion for building AI systems that solve real-world problems.
-I’m especially interested in contributing to pushing the frontiers of AI by enabling new capabilities, achieving performance breakthroughs, and creating data-driven strategies for decision-making.
+I’m broadly interested in <strong>Machine Learning</strong> and <strong>Software Engineering</strong>, especially applying ML across diverse domains.
+I focus on building AI systems that assist humans by understanding their needs and context, delivering value.
+I aim to push the frontiers of AI by enabling new capabilities, achieving performance breakthroughs, and creating data-driven insights.

-<span style="color: red;">I'm currently seeking a full-time position as a <strong style="color: red;">Data Scientist</strong> or <strong style="color: red;">Machine Learning Engineer</strong> starting in 2025.
+<span style="color: red;">I'm currently seeking a full-time position as a <strong style="color: red;">Data Scientist</strong> or <strong style="color: red;">Machine Learning Engineer</strong>.
 Please feel free to reach out if you'd like to connect or collaborate!</span>